More than 100,000 people have died of Covid-19 in the US since January 1, JHU data shows - KRDO

 But that doesn’t mean the pandemic is going away.
 Here’s why:

-- The number of coronavirus infections may be 4 times higher than the number of cases actually reported, researchers say.
-In mid-January CDC estimated the US has actually seen 83.1 million Covid-19 cases since the pandemic began.
+- The number of coronavirus infections may be four times higher than the number of cases actually reported, researchers say.
+In mid-January, CDC estimated the US has actually seen 83.1 million Covid-19 cases since the pandemic began.
 “Even after adjusting for underreporting, a substantial gap remains between the estimated proportion of the population infected and the proportion infected required to reach herd immunity,” the researchers wrote.

 - New, highly contagious variants are spreading across the US, threatening to reinfect people who’ve already had the coronavirus.